Quantum Approaches to Consciousness

 The activation of a neuronal assembly is necessary to make the encoded content consciously accessible.
 This activation is considered to be initiated by external stimuli.
 Unless the assembly is activated, its content remains unconscious, unaccessed memory.
 According to Umezawa, coherent neuronal assemblies correlated to such memory states are regarded as vacuum states; their activation leads to excited states and enables a conscious recollection of the content encoded in the vacuum (ground) state.
 The stability of such states and the role of external stimuli have been investigated in detail by Stuart et al. (1978, 1979).

 A decisive further step in developing the approach has been achieved by taking dissipation into account.
-Dissipation is possible when the interaction of a system with its environment is considered.
+Dissipation is possible when the interaction of a system with its environment is taken into account.
 Vitiello (1995) describes how the system-environment interaction causes a doubling of the collective modes of the system in its environment.
 This yields infinitely many differently coded vacuum states, offering the possibility of many memory contents without overprinting.
 Moreover, dissipation leads to finite lifetimes of the vacuum states, thus representing temporally limited rather than unlimited memory (Alfinito and Vitiello 2000; Alfinito et al. 2001).
 Finally, dissipation generates a genuine arrow of time for the system, and its interaction with the environment induces entanglement.
 Pessa and Vitiello (2003) have addressed additional effects of chaos and quantum noise.

 Umezawa’s proposal addresses the brain as a many-particle system as a whole, where the “particles” are more or less neurons.
 In the language of Section 3.1, this refers to the level of neuronal assemblies, which correlate directly with mental activity.
 Another merit of the quantum field theory approach is that it avoids the restrictions of standard quantum mechanics in a formally sound way.
 Conceptually speaking, many of the pioneering presentations of the proposal nevertheless confused mental and material states (and their properties).
 This has been clarified by Freeman and Vitiello (2008): the model “describes the brain, not mental states.”